-Emerald zoysia is a warm season grass prized for its tolerance of heat, cold, drought and foot traffic.
-It is a hybridized grass seed combining zoysia japonica and zoysia tenuifolia to create fine texture, more rapid growth and cold tolerance.
-As zoysia is a slow-growing grass, it is nearly always planted by plugs, sprigs or sod.
-It is difficult to impossible to grow from seed without optimal, controlled conditions.
-When switching from a Bermuda grass lawn to a emerald zoysia lawn by overplanting instead of stripping and then replanting, emerald zoysia plugs are your best option.
-The Bermuda grass must be controlled until the zoysia can establish itself.
+When switching from a bermudagrass lawn to an emerald zoysia lawn by overplanting instead of stripping and then replanting, emerald zoysia plugs are your best option.
+The bermudagrass must be controlled until the zoysia can establish itself.
 Plant the zoysia sprigs in the late spring to early summer and allow at least two years for the new grass to begin to knit in.

-Pull any Bermuda grass stolons that encroach around the zoysia plugs to prevent them from being overtaken by the Bermuda grass.
-Treat the Bermuda around the zoysia as it it were a weed and pull it out from the roots when you see any threat of competition for soil space, water, and nutrients.
+Pull out any bermudagrass stolons that encroach around the zoysia plugs to prevent them from overtaking the slower-growing grass.
+Pull them out from the roots when you see any threat of competition for soil space, water, and nutrients.
 Don't mow for at least six weeks to allow the roots of the zoysia plugs to knit into the soil.